-This page allows you to specify custom routes that determine how data is moved around your network.
+The IPv6 Routing section allows you to specify custom routes that determine how data is moved around your network.

 Route List: Check the box next to the route you wish to enable.

 Name: Enter a specific name to identify this route.